jerryq0101/csgo-mkt-may/README.md

     });
 }
 ```
 The promise will not be resolved until the `const result = search(query)` is processed, so there is processing for our application callstack.
-And thus, I needed to put this in a setTimeout chunk to minimize clogging of the callstack considering other interactions (with 0ms as I don't need any delay in my setTimeout).
+And thus, I needed to put this in a setTimeout chunk to minimize clogging of the callstack considering other interactions (with 0ms).

 Since my "heavy search task" actually only takes ~1-2 seconds, it suffices to be placed in one setTimeout.
-But, for **heavier** processes, it would be best to break a big `setTimeouts` into smaller `setTimeouts` inside of the `Promise`, which would run linearly and allow them to be inserted into the callstack in a more elegant fashion.
+But, for **heavier** processes, it would be best to break a big `setTimeout` into smaller non-nested `setTimeouts` inside the `Promise`, which would run linearly and allow them to be inserted into the callstack in a more elegant fashion.

 There are plenty of resources on the above, so don't hesitate to do a quick google search.

-#### The end: I think this is pretty much it for my learnings.
-Happy deving

----
+#### The end: and misc notes

+(react-grid-layout) Component first mounts and then potentially calls an onChange function, and then useEffect runs.
+So, design app in way that doesn't self destroy saved external data configuration.

+Application of setTimeout in different places: NodeJS server side vs getSuggestions on the client side.
+On the server side, I made every function that associated with a promise an async function, and used await on every promise.
+This way `data_script.js` was essentially a synchronous process which didn't need/have a background queue.
+I then used setTimeout to delay the purely linear program (which did always have an empty callstack).
+On the client side, `Suggestions.js`, setTimeout was used as a tool to wait until the callstack from user interactions was empty and process query suggestions later, reducing perceived lag.

 ## Other ReactJS Libraries used
 * [react-grid-layout](https://github.com/react-grid-layout/react-grid-layout)